Long-time Canmore resident’s mountain-lifestyle love affair continues with new Spring Creek condo

 Jeff Taylor is a vibrant outdoor enthusiast who loves to ski, hike, bike and race cars.
 He’s lived in Canmore for close to 20 years and can’t say enough about the mountain lifestyle.

-When a recent divorce set him on a home finding mission, he knew that he would confine his search to the Bow Valley.
+When he began his home finding mission, he knew that he would confine his search to the Bow Valley.
 He was looking to purchase a one-bedroom plus den condominium with a great view, one that was big enough to store all of his sporting toys and within walking distance of the quaint stores, pubs and restaurants on Canmore’s lively main street.
 He found exactly what he was looking for at Creekstone Mountain Lodge in the master-planned community of Spring Creek.

 His new home features jaw-dropping views and offers a lock-and-leave lifestyle with an owners’ lounge, a private courtyard with an outdoor garden and hot tub, and a fitness room.
 A rock fireplace, wood floors and a gourmet kitchen sweetened the deal even further for Taylor.